nguyenquivinhquang/Installation-Notes/Install Torch 7 and CUDA 9.1 on Ubuntu 18.04 LTS.md

 Some errors and the way to fix:

 ### Error: Unsupported gpu architecture 'compute_75'
-Fix: the line below and run install.sh again.
+Fix: run the line below in the folder torch and run install.sh again.
 ```
 export TORCH_CUDA_ARCH_LIST="7.0"
 ```

 ### Error: "THCTensorMathPairwise.cu(66): error: more than one operator "!=" matches
-Fix: the line below and run install.sh again.
+Fix: run the line below in the folder torch and run install.sh again.
 ```
 export TORCH_NVCC_FLAGS="-D__CUDA_NO_HALF_OPERATORS__"
 ```